intuit/CloudRaider/README.md

 CloudRaider supports execution of commands on EC2 hosts via AWS Simple System Manager (SSM) You can find more information about SSM [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)

+### Test Coverage Report ###
+Jacoco is used for test coverage.
+The report for cloudraider-core can be found [here](cloudraider-core/coverage-reports/jacoco/index.html)